apache/fury/java/fury-format/README.md

 The initial fury java row data structure implementation is modified from spark unsafe row/writer.

+See `Encoders.bean` Javadoc for a list built-in supported types.

 It is possible to register custom type handling and collection factories for the row format - see Encoders.registerCustomCodec and Encoders.registerCustomCollectionFactory.
 For an interface, Fury can synthesize a simple value implementation, such as the UuidType below.